QUINEBAUG VALLEY RAIL TRAIL:

 Webster Riverwalk:

 Starting from the Davis Street parking lot in Webster [Western End]; An active RR line is just behind a series of old train cars.
 Head past the train cars along Davis Rd (low traffic) and come to a parking lot just past a building on your left.
 Head left through the parking lot to the cement Webster Riverwalk next to the French River.
 Informational signs and seats overlooking the river.
 Train bridge crosses the river to your left.
-Continue along the river to a gazebo with more informational boards.
+Continue East, along the river to a gazebo with more informational boards.
 Travel right back to Davis St and head left to another parking lot.
 Turn left into the parking lot where a narrow paved trail travels through French River Park back to the river.
 Canoe launch.
 Continue right past picnic tables and you'll come to a wide paved trail.

 Note; The narrow paved trail Loops right around the park.